 There’s The Rub Meaning

-The phrase “there’s the rub” means the largest issue or problem in a situation.
+The interesting idiom “there’s the rub” means the largest issue or problem in a situation.

 Origin of this idiom